9 recommended wildlife locations.The species listed below are just a selection of those you may see.

 Ideal for viewing: Chimpanzee, Golden monkey, Grey-cheeked mangabey, L’Hoest’s monkey, Mountain gorilla

 Excellent for: Gorilla trekking, Birdwatching

-Lying east of the Ruwenzori Mountains, this splendid forest habitat is home to an amazing 11 species of primate.
+Lying east of the Ruwenzori Mountains, this forest habitat is home to an amazing 11 species of primate.
 Tracking a noisy chimpanzee family is a thrilling experience, and the sheer wealth of wildlife will delight naturalists.
 The birdlife is also outstanding.
 We recommend an overnight stay to maximise viewing.

 Where: Kamwenge District, Uganda

 Ideal for viewing: Chimpanzee, Grey-cheeked mangabey, L’Hoest’s monkey, Red colobus monkey, Bushpig

 Located in Uganda’s northeast corner on the border with South Sudan, Kidepo Valley is one of the most isolated national parks in Africa, yet it is home to a unique and special array of wildlife, including cheetah.
 This region of idyllic savannah is crisscrossed by large riverbeds and rocky hilltops.

 Ideal for viewing: Cheetah, Eland, Lion, Red-throated bee-eater, Ostrich

 Lake Mburo is a small, attractive park of rolling hills, grassland and a large papyrus-fringed lake.
 Effectively an extension of the Tanzanian plains, it has almost 70 species of mammal and good density of plains game.
 Once covered by open savannah, it contains much woodland and forms part of a 50km-long wetland system.